 The light is amazing in our room (thanks to my brilliant husband who kept the ceiling open so light flows everywhere).

-he light is coming in and the window behind our bed is open.
+It is so hard to get out of my bed when the light is coming in and the window behind our bed is open.
 The breeze comes through and when its cold outside I love burrowing down under my covers.

 This is the view when I lie on my back.
 Many of great ideas have been born and problems have been solved while I stare at the angles in our room.